PatrickKan/PickEats/README.md

 # PickEats
-Pick Restaraunts with the ease of a swipe
+Pick Restaraunts with the ease of a click

 ## Getting Started